Situation at Finland’s eastern border

 The restrictions on entry are based on the Border Guard Act.
 The content and scope of the decision will be regularly assessed as the situation develops.
 The decision will be repealed or amended if it is no longer necessary in order to ensure public order and national security.

-In its session on 21 May, the Government decided to submit a bill for a border security act to Parliament.
-Parliament passed the bill on 12 July.
-The President of the Republic approved the bill on 16 July.
-The act will enter into force on 22 July 2024 and will remain in force for one year.
+In its session on 21 May 2024, the Government decided to submit a bill for a border security act to Parliament.
+Parliament passed the bill on 12 July 2024.
+The President of the Republic approved the bill on 16 July 2024.
+The act entered into force on 22 July 2024 and will remain in force for one year.
+In its session on 27 March 2025, the Government proposed to Parliament that the validity of the Border Security Act be extended until 31 December 2026.
+The Government did not propose changes to the content of the act.
+The act extending the validity of the Border Security Act should enter into force by 21 July 2025 at the latest.

 The aim of the act is to improve border security and ensure that Finland has effective means at its disposal to combat instrumentalised migration, which is being used to put pressure on Finland.
 The aim is also to prepare for more serious instances of instrumentalised migration.